 As if playing only 13 minutes a game with the Hawks wasn't bad enough, Zaza Pachulia had the "C" placed in front of the "A" on his jersey for a home game against the Bobcats on March 19, 2010.

 Kentucky coach John Calipari was eager to tweet out a behind-the-scenes look at his team's photo shoot for SLAM Magazine in Feb.
 2010.
-Perhaps he failed to notice the blatant error on star John Wall's jersey.
+Perhaps he failed to notice the blatant error on star John Wall's jersey (inset).
 Calipari has since taken down the photo from his Twitter account.

-Former Redskins running back Ladell Betts wore a jersey with an unnecessary "i" when his team faced the Ravens in a preseason game on Aug.
+Former Redskins running back Ladell Betts wore a jersey better suited for Jerome Bettis when his team faced the Ravens in a preseason game on Aug.
 13, 2009.

 The high-altitude in Colorado must have gotten to the Rockies' tailor to have somehow misspelled left fielder Seth Smith's last name in May 2009.

-In a game against the Marlins on April 17, 2009, the Washington Nationals sent their two best hitters, Adam Dunn and Ryan Zimmerman, onto the field wearing "Natinals" jerseys for three innings.
+In a game against the Marlins on April 17, 2009, the Washington Nationals sent their two best hitters, Adam Dunn (pictured) and Ryan Zimmerman, onto the field wearing "NATINALS" jerseys for three innings.

 Clay Council became a household name when, at 71 years old, became Josh Hamilton's pitcher at the slugger's 2008 record-setting All-Star Home Run Derby, when he clocked 28 homers in the opening round.
 Unfortunately, Council had to do it all with his name spelled incorrectly.